Fun in the sun!

 In the plant world, light is life.
 Some plants require bright sun all day long, and others depend on shade to thrive.
 It has to do with plant genetics and their innate adaptations to their environment.

-Sun-loving plants have unique characteristics that help them grow well in long periods of bright light.
+Sun-loving plants have unique characteristics that help them grow well for long periods of bright light.
 Sun plants have protective mechanisms to help them retain moisture and prevent burning.
 Here’s some of them:

 - Sunny garden plants can have dark pigments to help limit leaf burning in excessive sun exposure.